 The findings from this study may have practical implications.
-Over the past years, the technological landscape for management of acute severe PE is rapidly evolving, and novel endovascular procedures are increasingly being used to treat these patients (33, 34).
-In the absence of randomized clinical trials to provide a direct comparison of reperfusion strategies, the recent scientific statement from the American Heart Association suggests consideration of catheter-directed therapies for PE patients who have a significant bleeding risk (6).
-The BACS score provides clinicians and patients with a framework for discussing therapeutic strategies and researchers with the ability to identify atrisk study populations that maximize the efficiency and power of clinical trials.
-It is also important to highlight that this score should supplement, rather than supplant, clinical decision-making.
-For example, active liver cirrhosis, severe thrombocytopenia, or recent intracranial surgery are known to be associated with increased risk of bleeding, and hence, thrombolysis is rarely used in these patients.
-This might, in part, explain why such factors were not identified as predictors of major bleeding in multivariable analysis in our study.
+The technological landscape for management of acute severe PE is evolving rapidly, and novel endovascular procedures are increasingly being used to treat these patients [33, 34].
+In the absence of randomised clinical trials to provide a direct comparison of reperfusion strategies, the recent scientific statement from the American Heart Association suggests consideration of catheter-directed therapies for PE patients who have a significant bleeding risk [6].
+The BACS score provides clinicians and patients with a framework for discussing therapeutic strategies and researchers with the ability to identify at-risk study populations that maximise the efficiency and power of clinical trials.
+Additionally, it is important to highlight that this score should supplement, rather than supplant, clinical decision-making.
+For example, active liver cirrhosis, severe thrombocytopenia or recent intracranial surgery are known to be associated with increased risk of bleeding, and hence, thrombolysis is rarely used in these patients.
+This might explain, in part, why such factors were not identified as predictors of major bleeding in multivariable analysis in our study.

 Our study has some limitations.
-First, this model proposed had a modest discrimination.
-However, the BACS score was developed to identify PE patients who might receive systemic thrombolysis with a very low-risk for major bleeding, intracranial bleeding, and fatal bleeding.
-In fact, the score was able to identify one third of PE patients receiving thrombolysis with a risk for intracranial bleeding less than 1%, and none of these patients experienced a fatal bleeding episode.
-Second, the RIETE registry did not systematically collect data some clinical characteristics that had been previously reported as risk factors for bleeding, such as peripheral vascular disease or stroke, and we could not compare the newly created risk score against the PE-CH score (9).
-In addition, the score is relevant only to patients with similar characteristics to those who received thrombolysis in the RIETE registry and its generalizability to other patient populations for whom thrombolysis is not selected due to inherently high risk of bleeding (e.g., very recent surgery, cirrhosis, severe thrombocytopenia) may be limited.
-Third, the RIETE registry does use a specific definition for major bleeding episodes, and our study could not test other bleeding classification (Table S5 in the Supplemental Appendix).
-Finally, we used dichotomized variables that simplified the creation of a risk score, but may provide less granular information than continuous variables.
+First, the model proposed had a modest discrimination.
+However, the BACS score was developed to identify PE patients who might receive systemic thrombolysis with a very low risk of major bleeding, intracranial bleeding and fatal bleeding.
+In fact, the score was able to identify one-third of PE patients receiving thrombolysis with a <1% risk of intracranial bleeding, and none of these patients experienced a fatal bleeding episode.
+Second, the RIETE registry did not systematically collect data on some clinical characteristics that had been previously reported as risk factors for bleeding, such as peripheral vascular disease or stroke, and we could not compare the newly created risk score against the PE-CH score [9].
+In addition, the score is relevant only to patients with similar characteristics to those who received thrombolysis in the RIETE registry and its generalisability to other patient populations for whom thrombolysis is not selected due to inherently high risk of bleeding (e.g. very recent surgery, cirrhosis, severe thrombocytopenia) may be limited.
+Third, the RIETE registry does use a specific definition for major bleeding episodes, and our study could not test other bleeding classifications (supplementary table S5).
+Finally, we used dichotomised variables that simplified the creation of a risk score, but may provide less-granular information than continuous variables.